 4. The Temple of Artemis at Ephesus, Turkey

-Initially built: Around 550 BCE, rebuilt multiple times afterward
+Initially built: Around 550 BCE (rebuilt multiple times afterward)

-• Located in the city of Ephesus (modern-day Turkey), the temple was dedicated to Artemis, the Greek goddess of hunting and fertility.
+• Dedicated to Artemis, the Greek goddess of hunting and fertility.

-• The temple's most iconic feature was its 127 marble columns, each over 18 meters (60 feet) high, many of which were decorated with intricate sculptures and carvings.
+• Known for its 127 marble columns, each over 18 meters (60 feet) tall.

 5. The Mausoleum at Halicarnassus, Turkey